timo9036/Foodie/Readme.md

 ## 📝 License

 Foodie is released under the MIT License.
-See [LICENSE](LICENSE) for details.

 ---